codezone2022/aws-saa-c02/README.md

   - Application LBs
   - Network LBs
   - Gateway LBs
-  - Classic LBs.
+  - Classic LBs (deprecated)
 - **Application LBs** are best suited for HTTP(S) traffic and they balance load on layer 7 OSI.
 They are intelligent enough to be application aware and Application Load Balancers also support path-based routing, host-based routing and support for containerized applications.
 As an example, if you change your web browser’s language into French, an Application LB has visibility of the metadata it receives from your browser which contains details about the language you use.
 To optimize your browsing experience, it will then route you to the French-language servers on the backend behind the LB.
 You can also create advanced request routing, moving traffic into specific servers based on rules that you set yourself for specific cases.
 - **Network LBs** are best suited for TCP traffic where performance is required and they balance load on layer 4.
 They are capable of managing millions of requests per second while maintaining extremely low latency.
 - **Gateway LBs** enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
 It combines a transparent network gateway (that is, a single entry and exit point for all traffic) and distributes traffic while scaling your virtual appliances with the demand.
-- **Classic LBs** are the legacy ELB product and they balance either on HTTP(S) or TCP, but not both.
-Even though they are the oldest LBs, they still support features like sticky sessions and X-Forwarded-For headers.
 - If you need flexible application management and TLS termination then you should use the Application Load Balancer.
 If extreme performance and a static IP is needed for your application then you should use the Network Load Balancer.
-If your application is built within the EC2 Classic network then you should use the Classic Load Balancer.
 - The lifecycle of a request to view a website behind an ELB:
   1. The browser requests the IP address for the load balancer from DNS.
   2. DNS provides the IP.